tylermorganwall/rayrender/README.md

 of Your Life”, this package provides a tidy R API to a raytracer built in C++ to render scenes built out of an array of primitives.
-**rayrender** builds scenes using a pipeable iterative interface, and supports Lambertian (diffuse), metallic, and dielectric (glass) materials, lights, as well as procedural and user-specified image textures. **rayrender** includes multicore support (with progress bars) via RcppThread, random number generation via the PCG RNG, and `.obj` file support via TinyObjLoader.
+**rayrender** builds scenes using a pipeable iterative interface, and supports diffuse, metallic, dielectric (glass), light emitting materials, as well as procedural and user-specified image textures and HDR environment lighting. **rayrender** includes multicore support (with progress bars) via RcppThread, random number generation via the PCG RNG, and `.obj` file support via TinyObjLoader.

 Browse the documentation and see more examples at the website (if you aren’t already there):